euctrl-pru/website/references/definition/atfm_delay.md

 ## Modification of the ATFM delay calculation (NM release 20.0)

 Please note that software release 20.0 of the Network Manager on 04 April 2016 introduced a change to improve the accuracy of the ATFM delay calculation for operational purposes.

-For more information on the the change in methodology [click here].
+For more information on the the change in methodology [click here][atfm_dly_rea].

 [atfm_dly_rea]: <{{site.url}}/references/methodology/ATFM_delay_calculation.html> "ATFM Delay calculation changes due to REA"